67.5 Million Indians Brought Back During Global Pandemic - UrduPoint

 67.5 Million Indians Brought Back During Global Pandemic

-(UrduPoint / Pakistan Point News / WAM - 21st Mar, 2021) New Delhi, 21st March, 2021 (WAM) – India has brought back 67.5 million of its citizens from around the world since COVID-19 was declared a pandemic, the Civil Aviation Minister, Hardeep Singh Puri said here today.
+(UrduPoint / Pakistan Point News / WAM - 22nd Mar, 2021) NEW DELHI, 21st March, 2021 (WAM) – India has brought back 67.5 million of its citizens from around the world since COVID-19 was declared a pandemic, the Civil Aviation Minister, Hardeep Singh Puri said here today.

 The number of Indians, whose stay abroad has been disrupted by Coronavirus continues to grow making its global repatriation mission known as "Vande Bharat" the biggest such exercise in the history of the world.